v4l3ri4n/bbfone/README.md

 # bbfone

-Thierd version based on UDP streaming with gstreamer and Node.js
+Third version based on UDP streaming with gstreamer and Node.js

 Install on each pi:
 -------------------